un00222/Cutting-Edge-Forcast-Template/README.md

 a.5.
 Apply an exponential smoothing model to a.1. given alpha of 0.1.
 Compute MAD and MSE.

 b.1.
-Now you have week 6 data, recomputed the seasonal factors.
+You have week 6 data, which has recomputed the seasonal factors.

 b.2.
 Recomputed day-by-day seasonally adjusted call volume use seasonal factors in b.1.